Host of Marketing Live

 Associate Vice President, Marketing, Indiana University

-Rob Zinkan is in his 15th year with Indiana University, currently in a system-wide role as associate vice president for marketing, serving as marketing liaison to the flagship campus leadership and marketing community; working to develop, champion, and deploy the university’s brand strategy; and leading IU’s internal marketing agency.
+Rob Zinkan has been with Indiana University for 15 years and is currently in a system-wide role as associate vice president for marketing – working to develop, champion, and deploy the university’s brand strategy; leading IU’s internal full-service marketing agency; and serving as marketing liaison to the flagship campus leadership and marketing community.
 Previously, he worked at the campus level as vice chancellor for external affairs at Indiana University East and assistant dean for advancement at Indiana University–Purdue University Columbus (IUPUC).
 Rob earned his bachelor's degree from Wabash College, master's from Xavier University, and doctorate from Creighton University.
-He authors the University Advancement blog and is a past chair of CASE Indiana.
+He serves on the CASE Commission on Communications and Marketing, contributes to Inside Higher Ed's Call to Action blog, and is a past chair of CASE Indiana.

 The rapidly shifting landscape of higher education is bringing changes to a growing number of institutions.
 In 2015, Georgia Regents University became Augusta University.
 The name change was the second in three years.
 (In 2012, Augusta State University and Georgia Health Sciences merged, becoming Georgia Regents University.)
 Brand strategy is inherently challenging for colleges and […]